quindariuss/hungr.dev/README.md

 Json File:

 While it is possible to use a file based system for the requirements of the application, lots of things will have to be considered.
-File access while many agents are using it will be a problem, having a lock file in place would elimate the cause of many users having many different states.
+File access while many agents are using it will be a problem, having a lock file in place would eliminate the cause of many users having many different states.
 At the same time the cost of this would be the UX of the application.
 Not being able to edit the contents of grocery list in a reasonable amount of time would annoy most users.